MinecraftServerControl/mscs/README.md

 ## Message of the Day

-To whisper the message of the day to users as they log into the world, add a file called motd.txt to the /home/minecraft directory.
+Whisper the message of the day to users as they log into the world.

+### Global MOTD
+To add a MOTD to be used by all worlds, add a file called `motd.txt` to the `/home/minecraft directory`.

     editor /home/minecraft/motd.txt

+### World Specific MOTD
+You can also specify a per-world message of the day by making a file called `[worldname].motd` in the `/home/minecraft/worlds` directory.

+    editor /home/minecraft/worlds/[world].motd

 ### Colors
 To add colors to your Help or MOTD files, insert the following color codes